NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 ## Permitted Submissions

-You are allowed to upload any file that you suspect to be malicious or harmful.
+You are allowed to upload any file that you suspect to be malware.

 ## Consequences